Thomas Anthony Thacher

 Thomas Anthony Thacher (January 11, 1815 – April 7, 1886) was an American classicist and college administrator.

 Early life

-Thomas A. Thacher was born in Hartford, Connecticut, the son of Anne (née Parks) and Peter Thacher.
-His first American ancestor on his father's side was Thomas Thacher who emigrated from England to Massachusetts in 1635, and later became minister of the Old South Church in Boston; on his mother's side he was descended from the Rev. Thomas Buckingham of Saybrook, one of the founders of the Collegiate School of Connecticut, since known as Yale College.
+Thomas A. Thacher was born January 11, 1815, in Hartford, Connecticut, the son of Anne (née Parks) and Peter Thacher.
+His first American ancestor on his father's side was Thomas Thacher who emigrated from England to Massachusetts in 1635, and later became minister of the Old South Meeting House in Boston; on his mother's side he was descended from the Rev. Thomas Buckingham of Saybrook, one of the founders of the Collegiate School of Connecticut, since known as Yale College.
 He had his preparatory training at the Hopkins Grammar School, Hartford, and graduated from Yale with the class of 1835; where he was a member of Skull and Bones.